The Stockholm Syndrome (The Big Bang Theory): Production

 Steve Holland said that the writers were aware of fan expectations about the finale, but aimed to write what "felt right" to them—in particular, the idea that there was a "big emotional climax" after which the characters would "get up and go to work together", with their lives continuing as normal.

 Guest star Sarah Michelle Gellar came to fame as the eponymous Buffy in Buffy the Vampire Slayer.
 The program has been referenced by The Big Bang Theory previously, and writers Steve Molaro and Holland were fans.
 When the writers realized that Raj would not be seated next to anybody on the plane, Chuck Lorre suggested it would be a good opportunity for a celebrity guest star.
 Before Gellar was cast, Sandra Bullock was offered the role, but politely declined due to scheduling conflicts.

 The characters' clothing evokes the pilot, while Leonard and Sheldon take 139 hours 30 minutes to rebuild the DNA molecule, which is the total length of time of The Big Bang Theory (with each episode running 30 minutes with commercials).

 Reception

 Ratings

-"The Stockholm Syndrome" was first broadcast on CBS on May 16, 2019, at 8 p.m., and was watched 18.52 million viewers on CBS, the highest viewing figure that night, and ranking #1 for the day.
+"The Stockholm Syndrome" was first broadcast on CBS on May 16, 2019, at 8 p.m., and was watched by 18.52 million viewers on CBS, the highest viewing figure that night, and ranking #1 for the day.
 It received a 3.2 rating and a 17 share in the 18–49 demographic, and aired at 8 p.m. alongside Grey's Anatomy on ABC, Superstore on NBC, Paradise Hotel on Fox and iZombie on The CW.

 In Canada, the episode received 4.33 million viewers on CTV, making it the most watched episode that year.
 In Australia, the episode aired on the Nine Network on July 3, 2019, and had 1 million viewers.